 In the media , Prince Loeffler has been featured in martial arts magazines and newspapers such as Black Belt Magazine , Tae Kwon Do Times, The Beach Reporter , Daily Breeze and has been quoted in Kate Adamson’s best selling book “Triumph Over Adversity”.

-In 2009, Loeffler Sensei served as the a vice-chairman for the Hokubei Okinawa Kenjinkai Martial Arts Committee ( Okinawan Association of America).
+In 2009, Loeffler Sensei served as the a vice-chairman and later became a Chaiman for the Hokubei Okinawa Kenjinkai Martial Arts Committee ( Okinawan Association of America).
 A group dedicated to establishing, promoting and educating the public interest of traditional karate & kobudo of Okinawa.